How Dark Horse Candidate works

 - What happens during the 48-hour cooling-off period?

-- You receive an email notification that the candidate has filed.
+- After the candidate's campaign committee is onboarded, you receive an email with your exact charge date.
 You have 48 hours to increase your pledge or cancel it entirely.
 If you do nothing, your card is charged automatically after the window closes.

 - What if the draftee asks me to stop?